KeyboardKit/website/collections/_features/Localization.md

 Flexible localization support is an important part of a software keyboard.
 A keyboard should be able to easily change the locale without major code changes.

-KeyboardKit has a ``KeyboardLocale`` enum that defines all supported locales (languages), where each has localized strings and assets.
-KeyboardKit also extends the native **Locale** with more capabilities.
+In KeyboardKit, all ``keyboardKitSupported`` locales define localized strings, assets, and locale-specific information.
+KeyboardKit also extends the native ``Locale`` with additional capabilities.

 [KeyboardKit Pro][Pro] unlocks [localized input sets, layouts, callout actions & services](#pro) for all locales.